AtesDANIS/shorturl_assignement/README.md

 Feel free to use in mobile and pc

-I am not a TypeScript devveloper.
+I am not a TypeScript developer.
 So I did what I can do here.
 Backend is using NodeJs + Express + Typescript Frontent is using React
 There is a lib folder is used for StringHelpers.
 Is a CommonJS lib added inside project by npm i {folder}